Catalan crisis: Independence declaration looms

 Instead, the monarch blamed the referendum's organizers for the strife.

 In a BBC interview recorded before the King's statement, Puigdemont said his government would "act at the end of this week or the beginning of next" to split from Spain.
+A Catalan government spokesman told CNN that the President would go before the Catalan Parliament Monday, pending agreement of other political parties.

-Such a move would severely test the government of Prime Minister Mariano Rajoy.
+A unilateral declaration of independence would severely test the government of Prime Minister Mariano Rajoy.
 If Madrid decides that Catalonia is acting unconstitutionally, it could invoke emergency powers to take control of the Catalan government.

 The sight of Spanish forces seizing Catalan institutions would further polarize opinion in the region, reeling from Sunday's crackdown.
 Barcelona's city police said 700,000 people took part in a day of protest against the police violence Tuesday.